 If your dehumidifier can not continuously drain, you will need to access the dehumidifier regularly to empty its tank.
 So make sure that your dehumidifier is easily accessible if you are using its tank to collect water.

-Dehumidifier Placement for Kitchens
+Dehumidifier placement for kitchens

 Kitchens are a constant source of humidity inside a home.
 While the kitchen sink can certainly bring humidity, other sources such as dishwashers, refrigerators, and cooking can bring unwanted humidity as well.

 For instance, if the source of humidity is the kitchen sink, then placing a small dehumidifier next to the sink is optimal.
 Or if your kitchen gets humid when you cook, then using a dehumidifier near the stove will help keep your air dry.

 No matter where you put the dehumidifier, remember that maintaining airflow is important.
 So you don’t want to place it in a corner or in a tight space.

-Dehumidifier Placement for Basements
+Dehumidifier placement for basements

 Most basements also lack adequate ventilation.
-Also, moisture-containing appliances such as washers and water heaters are often located in basements.
+Moisture-containing appliances such as washers and water heaters are often located in basements.
 Humidity can build up quickly, especially when moist air is not allowed to ventilate to the outside.